 10. Setup a Small Homeschool Room

 - instead of wall-to-wall bookcases, consider getting a Kindle for your books.
-As your kids get older and devour more books, you might be grateful you don’t have 100 books for fifth graders when your teenager is graduating.
+As your kids age and devour more books, you might be grateful you don’t have 100 books for fifth graders when your teenager graduates.

-- instead of keeping and storing…why not chuck!
+- instead of keeping and storing…why not chuck?
 The freedom of living with no clutter is exhilarating.
-Google ‘stuff I should throw out in my house’ for ideas where you can minimalize your ‘stuff.’
+Google ‘stuff I should throw out in my house’ for ideas where you can minimize your ‘stuff.’

-- when you think about how small your homeschool room is, think about the fact that you’re probably incredibly wealthy compared to most people in the world (if you’re in a Western country, you’re probably in the top 2% of wealthy people in the world!).
-Showing your kids, you are happy with less is also a way of modeling humility to your homeschoolers.
+- Look at a store specializing in small areas for some homeschool organization ideas for small spaces.
+Even if you can’t afford to buy the stuff, you can DIY some solutions for a small homeschool space.
+Use the great outdoors as your classroom.
+Spending a lot of time outdoors is a great idea anyway, and you have all the more reason to do it if you have a small homeschool space!
+When you think about how small your homeschool room is, think about the fact that you’re probably incredibly wealthy compared to most people in the world (if you’re in a Western country, you’re probably in the top 2% of rich people!).
+Showing your kids that you are happy with less is also a way of modeling humility to your homeschoolers.